The Westminster Abbey Trust

 • No public application process exists - Westminster Abbey awards grants through Almoner/trustee discretion based on their social engagement priorities

-• Westminster location is critical - recent major grants focused exclusively on Westminster-based charities serving Westminster residents
+• Westminster location is critical - major grants focused exclusively on Westminster-based charities serving Westminster residents

 • Relationship-building is essential - both major grant recipients had pre-existing volunteer partnerships and engagement with the Abbey

-• Current priority is homelessness - £1.1 million committed to homelessness prevention charities in 2024-2025
+• Current priority is homelessness - substantial commitments to homelessness prevention charities

-• Early intervention matters - prevention programs receive priority over crisis response
+• Early intervention matters - prevention programmes receive priority over crisis response

 • Monthly collections may be an entry point - selected charities receive service collections aligned with grant-making policy